 FORESTS

-Every year, we destroy 10 million hectares of forests.
-Overall, human impacts destroyed 40% of forests to this point.
-The largest driver for deforestation is agriculture.
+We destroy 10 million hectares of forests every year.
+Overall, human impacts have destroyed 40% of forests to this point.
+Agriculture is the largest driver of deforestation.

 FRESHWATER